microsoft/CosmosDB_Multi-Tenant/README.md

 Consider the option of loading the rental car and hotel room data with inventory type as the parition key.
 Another option is to load the data per business location using business location id.

-#### Scale database throughput to bulk load the data without rate limit error - **DONOT MISS THIS STEP!!**
+#### Scale database throughput to bulk load the data without rate limit error - **DO NOT MISS THIS STEP!!**
 Expand **SaaS_Multitenant_DB** database and select **Scale** section.
 Keep Autoscale option and set the Max RU/s to 11000 units.
+Every physical partition has 10k RU capacity.
+By increasing the capacity to more than 10k will give you two physical partitions to store the data with better speed.

 Select **Save** to complete the operation.

 <img src="./images/Database_Scale_Up_11K._Marked.jpg" alt="Scale up database throughput" width="600">